hwixley/WYX-CLI/.github/README.md

 ### WEB UTILITIES:
 - `webtext`: Read-only websites in your terminal

+### MISC UTILITIES:
+- `weather`: View the weather forecast for your location in the terminal
+- `moon`: View the moon phase
+- `leap-year`: Check when the next leap year is

 ### HELP UTILITIES:
 - `help`: View WYX-CLI Documentation
 - `explain`: Explain a bash command